ellcrys/cocoon/readme.md

 # Cocoon - A no-gimmick, centralized, scalable smart contract platform.

-Cocoon is a smart contract engine that is fast, scalable and built on everyday technologies we use and love.
-It is centralized (this is not a sin!) and includes a distributed, chained and replicated ledger called a BlocklessChain ledger.
-We are are building cocoon as an alternative to existing decentralized platforms experiencing the following challenges:
+Cocoon is a smart contract engine that is designed to be fast, scalable and built on everyday technologies we use and love.
+It is centralized and includes a distributed, chained and ledger called a TransactionChain (TxChain) ledger.
+Our motives for building a centralized smart contract platform are as follows:

-1. Inability to scale beyound a few transactions per second.
-2. Understandable resource wastage via block replication (We get it, trust-less systems are hard!).
-3. Expensive smart contract with undeterministic cost to businesses (Business need to know how much their core systems will cost them).
-4. Lack of choice of a public or private ledger.
-5. Reliance on a native currency to interact with the platform.
+- **Scalablity:**

+Existing platforms like Ethereum are unable to handle high transactions per seconds.
+While the reasons are understood, this is unacceptable for building and hosting applications that will serve thounsands of concurrent user requests at any given time.
+This project is targetted towards projects where scabality is a priority and complete trustlessness is not a priority.

+- **Slow Transactions**

+The blockchain is an important technology at the heart of decentralized systems such as Bitcoin and Ethereum.
+It allows transactions to be collected in series of blocks and these blocks are then broadcasted to every node and cryptographically linked to existing blocks in such a way that it is difficult to alter these data without reconstructing the links between the blocks on every single node on the network.
+While amazing, the block replication and replayed computation techniques makes the blockchain an inefficient datastore for centralized, high-throuhtput, permissioned applications like this project.
+In our opinion, the blockchain is a breakthrough technology designed to meet the security needs of decentralized systems and a complete adaptation to centralized, permissioned platform unnecessarily introduces foriegn performance issues.

+**Expensive & Unterministic Cost**

+Decentralized systems like Ethereum have opened our minds to the possibility of building open, autonomous applications that require little or no human input to function.
+To ensure these open platforms are secured against attacks and spam, developers are required to pay fees for computations performed by their apps.
+The exact amount to pay is not immediately known and as such it makes it hard for developers and business to make decisions.

-We believe that smart contracts will become a huge part of how we interact with businesses and how businesses interact with each other and as such there needs to be a choice between going fully decentralized, trustless and accepting all the performance penalties that comes with it or building on a centralized, non-trustless system with the same functionalities (or even more), but with the benefit of fast, performant, synchronous transactions against a no-gimmick, immutable ledger and an insane ability to scale smart contracts vertically or horizontally.
+We believe that smart contracts will become a huge part of how we interact with businesses and how businesses interact with each other and as such there needs to be a choice between going fully decentralized, trustless and accepting all the performance penalties that comes with it or building on a centralized system with the same functionalities (or even more), but with the benefit of fast, performant, synchronous transactions against a no-gimmick, immutable ledger (TxChain) and an insane ability to scale smart contracts vertically or horizontally.

 ## Features
 Below are the task list for features and capabilities we are looking to support.
 Only checked ones are currently functional.